VersusCenter

 Blackmagic Pocket Cinema 6K vs Sony FX30

-The Blackmagic Pocket Cinema 6K is a dedicated cinema camera with raw recording and high resolution, while the Sony FX30 is a compact hybrid that excels in broadcast and streaming with advanced autofocus and stabilization.
+The Blackmagic Pocket Cinema 6K is a dedicated cinema camera offering raw 6K recording and professional color grading tools, while the Sony FX30 is a compact broadcast camcorder designed for fast-turnaround journalism and hybrid photo/video work.
+Each excels in different production environments.

 Blackmagic Pocket Cinema 6K